Free Conspiracy: The Law

 Other Aspects of Strategy

-As with any conspiracy allegation, a defence lawyer in a drugs conspiracy case should be able to understand the roles of the people in the case, both according to the client and the prosecution, of the different defendants and other characters in the case.
+As with any conspiracy allegation, conspiracy to supply drugs solicitors should be able to understand the roles of the people in the case, both according to the client and the prosecution, of the different defendants and other characters in the case.
 Some defendants will be described (fairly or unfairly) by the prosecution as ‘main players' at the head of the conspiracy.
 Others may be workers, delivery ‘gofers' or just people through whose bank accounts money has been deposited or transferred.
 But if the members of the jury understand from the defence a better or more logical version of how these relationships were in reality, they may draw the conclusion that the person accused did not even have knowledge of the criminal plan he or she was caught up in.
 To be guilty of a conspiracy, being part of the plan means knowing about the plan.
 If he or she lacks knowledge of the criminal aspect, the defendant must be acquitted by the jury.

 Roles and Categories

-The roles that defendants are placed in as part of the pecking order of a drugs conspiracy case have taken on a whole new significance in recent years.
+The roles that defendants are placed in as part of the pecking order of a drugs conspiracy case are of significance.
+This is particularly so when it comes to sentencing.
 Prosecutors will tell the court that defendants fit into one of three categories roles.
 The roles are leading, significant, and lesser.
 Leading role means just that: the boss of the operation or close enough to source or decision making that the person could be regarded as a boss of some sort.
 Significant role means the second level of responsibility in the distribution, importation, or production operation.
-It refers to the trusted right hand people in the conspiracy.
+It refers to the trusted right-hand people in the conspiracy.
 The person in a significant role may be aware of the extent and the criminal enterprise and may be able to influence it by managing other dealers or helpers, and may benefit financially from involvement.
-Lesser role means the helpers, lookouts, low level dealers and mules.
-Although the court may regard them as criminally responsible, when it comes to sentence, they receive sentences substantially lower than Leading and Significant roles do.
+Lesser role means the helpers, lookouts, low-level dealers and mules.
+Although the court may regard them as criminally responsible, when it comes to sentence, they receive sentences substantially lower than leading and significant roles do.

 Of course, the type of substance will affect the total sentence length if the client is convicted.
 Class A substances will always be treated more seriously by courts than cannabis or ketamine.

 Of course, all of the above relating to roles and categories is only really relevant if the client has been convicted and is being sentenced.
-Where that is happening, the prosecution and conspiracy to supply drugs solicitor will often be in a negotiation battle over what category the case is and what role the defence lawyer's client is.
-It goes without saying that nobody wants to be in a Leading role for sentence.
+Where that is happening, the prosecution and conspiracy to supply drugs solicitors may engage in a negotiation as to the category of case and the defendant's role.
+It goes without saying that nobody wants to be in a leading role for sentence.
 It is also a battle sometimes to get a prosecutor to accept that a defendant was a lesser role, and therefore not in any way a main player.
 These conversations can sometimes be won, but if the prosecutor is being unreasonable, the only remaining option may be to bring the fight out into the open and have the judge decide.
 This happens in a sort of mini trial without the jury called a Newton hearing.
 The judge hears the evidence, and the defendant's evidence is heard in the same way it would be in a trial.
 The process is quicker than a trial in front of a jury but takes a similar format.
-The judge will make a decision at the end, but instead of saying Guilty or Not Guilty as a jury would, the judge will explain his or her opinion of the extent of the defendant's guilt.
+The judge will make a decision at the end, but instead of saying Guilty or Not Guilty as a jury would, the judge will explain their opinion of the extent of the defendant's guilt.
 This can mean that the judge either accepts or doesn't accept the defence basis of plea (a written document from the defendant saying ‘I'm guilty, but not in the same way you say I am'), and it could affect the opinion the judge gives on the role of the defendant in the case.

 If the prosecution are being stubborn and unrealistic, calling its bluff and going to a Newton hearing may seem like a good idea.
 It gives the client a possibility of being sentenced more leniently because the judge can see that there really was less involvement than alleged.
 However, if the Newton hearing goes wrong, then the whole case can backfire.
 All credit can be lost as if the client had run a full trial in front of jury and lost.
 This means that the lowest risk option may be to take what the prosecution are offering without risking a Newton hearing, even if it is through gritted teeth.
 But this is a decision the client must make, and the conspiracy to supply drugs solicitor and barrister must not be afraid of a fight if the client feels strongly about it.
 There are risks to running Newton hearings, but the Newton hearing wouldn't exist if they were never a good idea.